-The yellow-banded bumble bee is a medium-sized bee, with reproductive individuals slightly smaller than those of the western bumble bee (queen: 1.9-2.1 cm; workers: 1.0-1.5 cm; males: 1.3-1.5 cm).
+The yellow-banded bumble bee is a medium-sized bumble bee, with reproductive individuals slightly smaller than those of the western bumble bee (queen: 1.9-2.1 cm; workers: 1.0-1.5 cm; males: 1.3-1.5 cm).
 The hairs are short and even.
-The head, cheek, basitarsus, hind tibia, and male antennae are the same as in the western bumble bee.
+The head, cheek, basitarsus, hind tibia, and male antennae are as in the western bumble bee.

 Females (both queens and workers) (Figs. 6 and 7) and males (Figs. 6 and 8) have similar colouration and patterns.
 Wings are slightly brown.
 Hair on the head is black, but it may be intermixed with some short pale hairs.
 Males may have more yellow hairs on the head than females.
 The second abdominal segment (T2) is usually yellow with no black at the front, or with only a narrow black fringe along the front margin.
 Tergum 2 can less commonly be more extensively black, in which case T4 and T5 are also mostly black.
 Tergum 3 is usually yellow.
 Tergum 5 is usually black or yellow-brown.
-In the NWT, the yellow-banded bumble bee is most likely to be confused with the western or the white-tailed bumble bee.
+In the NWT, the yellow-banded bumble bee is most likely to be confused with the western or the cryptic bumble bee, although, as noted earlier, the yellow-banded bumble bee lacks a white-tipped abdomen.